-With certain exceptions, the CFTC has full regulatory authority and exclusive jurisdiction over all commodity futures, options, and all other derivatives that fall within the definition of a swap, including derivatives on digital assets.57 The CFTC has full regulatory authority over derivatives on digital assets that are not securities (e.g., futures contracts).
-The CFTC exercises anti-fraud and anti-manipulation regulatory authority over the sale of such assets and requires registration in connection with trading in futures and options thereon or certain other derivatives on such for commodities.
-Pursuant to the Commodity Exchange Act and related regulations, the CFTC has broad authority to take action against any person or entity located inside or outside the United States that is associated with or engaged in fraud or manipulative activity (e.g., U.S. CFTC v.
+Commodities and Derivatives Activity.
+In the United States, a digital asset may be a commodity, as defined by the Commodity Exchange Act.
+64 As such, the CFTC would generally have regulatory jurisdiction over derivatives on that digital asset, including futures, options, and swaps on that digital asset.
+In addition, the CFTC maintains broad anti-fraud and anti-manipulation authority over the sale of such a digital asset that is not otherwise a security.
+Pursuant to the Commodity Exchange Act and related regulations, the CFTC has broad authority to take action against any person or entity located inside or outside the United States that is associated with or engaged in fraud or manipulative activity in connection with a digital asset that is a non-security commodity (e.g., U.S. CFTC v.
 Blue Bit Banc).

-Generally, a natural or legal person that transacts in securities, commodities or derivatives is subject to additional oversight by a self-regulatory organization.
+Generally, a natural or legal person that transacts in securities, commodities or derivatives is subject to additional oversight by a selfregulatory organization.
 Securities activities require registration with the Financial Industry Regulatory Authority (FINRA), and commodities and derivatives activities require registration with the National Futures Association (NFA).
 Depending on its activities, a natural or legal person may also require dual registration with FINRA and the NFA, both of which have statutory obligations under U.S. federal securities and commodities laws.
-Additionally, similar to money transmitter licenses, a natural or legal person must be licensed with each state regulatory for states in which they do business.
+Additionally, similar to money transmitter licenses, a natural or legal person must be licensed with each state regulator for states in which they do business.